State Correction Officers and Security Hospital Treatment Assistants Plan

 If you are divorced, it is especially important to review your beneficiary designations to ensure your benefits will be distributed according to your wishes.
 Effective July 7, 2008, beneficiary designations for certain benefits are revoked when a divorce, annulment or judicial separation becomes final.
 An exception applies if the terms of a DRO specify otherwise.
 Beneficiary designations may be revoked for the Ordinary Death Benefit, Cash Refund Initial Value option (Tier 1), Cash Refund Contributions option (Tiers 1 and 2) and Five and Ten Year Certain options.
 The Survivor Benefit beneficiary designations made by retirees who chose the Single Life Allowance option or certain alternative options may also be revoked.

-For more information about our fillable DRO template and how divorce may affect retirement benefits, please visit our website.
-Any questions by parties or their legal representatives should be submitted in writing to email@example.com.
+For more information about our fillable DRO template and how divorce may affect retirement benefits, please visit our Divorce and Your Benefits page.
+If you have any questions, you or your legal representative should email our Matrimonial Bureau at firstname.lastname@example.org.